 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Here are the basics: you can get a free turn on a library computer, or bring your own device and use wi-fi.
+When libraries are open, you can use wi-fi inside or get a free turn on a library computer.
 To save work done on a library computer, or print files from your own computer, bring a portable drive (flash drive, thumb drive, memory stick) or save to your email or online account.